3.5 First Amendment and Public Order Calls

 Key Takeaways

-• Public order calls require officers to separate protected expression from conduct that meets an offense element.
+• Public-order calls require officers to separate protected expression from conduct that satisfies a specific offense element.

-• Penal Code public order offenses may appear in constitutional scenarios, especially disorderly conduct, obstruction, harassment, and funeral disruption.
+• Penal Code public-order offenses appear in constitutional scenarios, especially disorderly conduct, obstructing a highway, harassment, and funeral disruption (Penal Code Chapter 42).

-• The safest exam answer identifies the speech interest, then the specific conduct or location rule that may justify enforcement.
+• The safest exam answer identifies the speech or assembly interest first, then the specific conduct, time, place, or location rule that may justify enforcement.

 Call typeConstitutional issueEnforcement focus

-Protest near public eventSpeech and assemblyIs there conduct that violates a valid public order offense or location rule
+Protest near a public eventSpeech and assemblyIs there conduct violating a valid public-order offense or location rule?

-Funeral disruptionSpeech, assembly, public orderDistance, disruption, and offense elements from Penal Code Chapter 42
+Funeral disruptionSpeech, assembly, public orderDistance, disruption window, and elements from Penal Code Ch.
+42

-Blocking roadwayAssembly and movementObstruction facts, safety, and traffic impact
+Blocking a roadwayAssembly and movementObstruction facts, safety, and traffic impact

-Threatening communicationSpeech and safetyWhether the statement fits threat, harassment, or other elements
+Threatening communicationSpeech and safetyDoes the statement fit threat, harassment, or terroristic-threat elements?

-The exam does not require a full public-forum lecture.
-It does require disciplined sorting.
-Ask whether the person is speaking, assembling, blocking, threatening, fighting, trespassing, disrupting a protected service, or interfering with emergency response.
-A constitutional right may protect a message while the Penal Code still reaches separate conduct.
+The exam does not require a public-forum lecture.
+It requires disciplined sorting.
+Ask whether the person is speaking, assembling, blocking, threatening, fighting, trespassing, disrupting a protected service, or interfering with an emergency request for assistance.
+A constitutional right may protect the message while the Penal Code still reaches separate conduct.

 Scenario guidance

-A group protests a military funeral from about 600 feet away and shouts offensive comments that halt the service.
+A group protests a military funeral from roughly 600 feet away and shouts offensive comments that halt the service.
 A strong answer does not say arrest because the message is offensive.
-It asks whether the Penal Code funeral disruption facts are met while also recognizing the First Amendment and Texas speech and assembly protections.
+It asks whether the Penal Code funeral-disruption elements (timing, distance, and actual disruption) are met, while recognizing the First Amendment and the Texas speech and assembly protections that shield the message itself.

 A person standing in a roadway to wash windows is a different problem.
 The message is not the main issue; obstruction and safety are.
-Identify the public passageway facts, traffic impact, and any local or state offense authority before selecting an enforcement action.
+Identify the public-passageway facts, the traffic impact, and any local or state offense authority before selecting an enforcement action.

 Exam trap

 Do not make viewpoint the reason for enforcement.
 The exam will punish an answer that treats unpopular, vulgar, or anti-government speech as automatically criminal.
-Focus on conduct, statutory elements, safety, place, time, and the officer's neutral basis.
+Focus on conduct, statutory elements, safety, place, and time.
+A second trap: forgetting that First Amendment questions also reach religion and press — the BPOC map lists worship, religious liberty, free speech, free press, assembly, and petition together.
+A third trap: confusing a true threat with protected hyperbole; a genuine threat to a specific person can be an offense, but heated political exaggeration generally is not.

 Test Your Knowledge